Google has recently introduced a new addition to its E-A-T guidelines for website content, which is the “E” for Experience.

 As per google, websites that produce a large amount of content with minimal effort, creativity, or human intervention, often fall under the category of spammy sites.
 A common tactic employed by these sites is to generate content automatically by using AI content generators.

 This doesn’t mean that ChatGPT is useless for content creators.
 It can be used for generating ideas and outlines, but relying solely on its auto-generated text outputs without any editing or fact-checking can lead to low-quality content on your website.
+Especially when writing about topics that should be checked and must comply with the law such as writing about when a leasehold property expires for instance.

 Instead, you should use the tool as a starting point for your content creation process, but ensure that you review and edit the content to ensure quality.